Our ethical elephant experience in Thailand: the Mahouts Elephant Foundation.

 Root also runs a small cafe in the village, and he grows and roasts his own coffee beans.
 After a rest at our place, we went to get a cuppa and ice-cream at his shop.
 He has an incredible view over the mountains, and no wall obstructing it!

 We also visited a lady who still weaves traditional cloth using a large loom, just as it has been done for hundreds of years.
 It was amazing to watch her work.
-She can weave the cloth from scratch and make it into a Karen-style shirt in 4 days if she doesn’t have many interruptions.
+She can weave the cloth from scratch and make it into a Karen-style shirt in four days if she doesn’t have many interruptions.